Dairy Small Business Assistance

 Definition of a Small Business:

-• For the purpose of the Regulatory Flexibility Act (5 U.S.C.
-601 et seq.), a dairy farm is considered a “small business” if it has an annual gross revenue of less than $750,000.
-This $750,000 per year criterion was used to establish a marketing guideline of 315,000 pounds per month.
-Although this guideline does not factor in additional monies that may be received by dairy producers, it should be an inclusive standard for most “small” dairy farmers.
+• To determine which dairy farms are “small businesses,” the $3.75 million per year income limit was used to establish an annual milk marketing threshold of 18.3 million pounds.
+Although this threshold does not factor in additional monies that may be received by dairy producers, it should be an accurate standard for most “small” dairy farmers.

 Information Available on Dairy Program Website: